sirkusarc/hello-world2/README.md

 # hello-world2

-print "This is the world that changes while the other remains the same."
+This is the world that changes while the other remains the same.